 Service currently provided by Boots UK Ltd (High Street Sevenoaks), Paydens, Bat & Ball Pharmacy.
 See the Pharmacy First West Kent Common Ailments Scheme leaflet for further details.

 Patients may be asked to explain briefly what the problem is when they ring Amherst to book a GP appointment.
 Under NHS care navigation – or signposting – we aim to provide the most appropriate service

-From October 2018 we will be providing at Sevenoaks appointments on selected days between 7.00am and 8pm with GPs, our Paramedic and our HCAs - click here for further details.
+From July 2019 we will be providing at Sevenoaks, pre-booked appointments on selected days between 7.00am and 8pm with GPs, our Paramedic and our HCAs - click here for further details.

 The Practice closes between 12.30 to 18.30 for Learning Afternoons.